Do men get cellulite?

 Men have more collagen, women have more fat

-Men have their superficial fat arranged in many smaller lobules with a lot more collagen anchors around them, which makes the upward protrusion of fat very difficult.
+And there is more - men have their superficial fat arranged in many smaller lobules with a lot more collagen anchors around them, which makes the upward protrusion of fat very difficult.
 Plus this makes skin tighter in men.

 Women, on the other hand, have larger fat lobules with less collagen anchors around them to keep them in place, as well as a weaker dermis, as mentioned above.
 The combination means more cellulite and diminished skin tightness.